thiagola92/ez-curved-lines-2d/addons/curved_lines_2d/README.md

 Under `Tesselation settings` you can lower `Max Stages` or bump up `Tolerance Degrees` to reduce curve smoothness and increase performance (and vice-versa)

+# FAQ's

+## Can I draw shapes programmatically?

+Yes you can.
+There are a couple of small things to be aware of:
+1. You need to set `my_shape.up_date_curve_at_runtime = true`
+2. To draw anything, your shape needs a Stroke, Fill, or Collision Object:
+  1. Setting a stroke: `my_shape.line = Line2D.new()`
+  2. Setting a fill: `my_shape.polygon = Polygon2D.new()`
+  3. Setting a collision object: `my_shape.collision_object = StaticBody2D.new()`
+3. The Stroke, Fill, Collision Object need to be inside the scene tree, i.e.: `my_shape.add_child(my_shape.line)`

+I added a [small example](./examples/add_shapes_programmatically/click_ellipse.gd) based on [this question](https://github.com/Teaching-myself-Godot/ez-curved-lines-2d/issues/111)

+## Should I draw shapes programmatically?

+This depends on the complexity of what you want to achieve.

+In many  cases just drawing something in the editor and saving it as a scene to import elsewhere (or `instantiate()` via preloading) is a better option, adhering to the _Keep it Simple_ principle.

+But that's just my personal opinion.

+## Can I change shapes in the 2D editor while running the game?

+When the `Update Curve At Runtime` checkbox is checked, the shape will also sync up with a scene running in debug mode.

+Once you're done drawing and do not need the shape to change anymore at runtime you can turn this checkbox off again.

 # Attributions